ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 # Overview {#overview}

+[OPEN ISSUE: Rework this section in light of issue #44.]

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
 Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
 Given the input set